 Impairment of commercial mortgage servicing rights.
-Impairment of commercial mortgage servicing rights was \$7.5 million for 2021 compared to \$12.3 million for 2020.
-The impairment resulted from loan prepayments as borrowers refinanced their loans in the current low interest rate environment.
-Loans serviced for others totaled \$2.65 billion and \$3.50 billion at December 31, 2021 and 2020, respectively.
+Impairment of commercial mortgage servicing rights was \$1.3 million for 2022 compared to \$7.5 million for 2021.
+The impairment resulted from loan prepayments as borrowers refinanced their loans in the then current low interest rate environment.
+During the third quarter of 2022, we committed to a plan to sell the servicing rights asset associated with this portfolio and transferred \$24.0 million of commercial FHA loan servicing rights to held for sale.
+Servicing rights held for sale are recorded at the lower of their carrying amount or fair value less estimated costs to sell.
+Loans serviced for others totaled \$2.26 billion and \$2.65 billion at December 31, 2022 and 2021, respectively.